 Your tree should sit comfortably inside its stand.
 Never shave the trunk to fit the stand, which encourages the tree to dry out faster.
 The NCTA recommends using a stand that holds one quart of water per inch of the stem's diameter.
 Fill the stand's reservoir completely.

-Sandra Beckwith, 66, of Fairport, New York, plans to buy her tree early this year to get the best choice.
+Sandra Beckwith, 67, of Fairport, New York, often buys her tree early to get the best choice.
 She usually buys a balsam or a Douglas fir at the lot in her village run by the local Boy Scout troop.
 Beckwith says she pays special attention to the water level in her stand.

 "We set it up in the evening, and by the next morning, the stand is almost completely dry.
 So it's important to check the water level frequently,” she says.